-Tamoxifen, a nonsteroidal antiestrogen agent, is used widely as adjunctive therapy for women with breast cancer.
+Tamoxifen, a nonsteroidal antiestrogen agent, is widely used as adjunctive therapy for women with breast cancer.
 It has been approved by the U.S. Food and Drug Administration for the following indications:

 - Adjuvant treatment of breast cancer

-- Metastatic breast cancer
+- Treatment of metastatic breast cancer

 - Reduction in breast cancer incidence in high-risk women